Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 indicate going out, and its food pattern may be different from staying at home.

-Visiting sports facilities may indicate certain life patterns, though patterns may differ between on-campus gyms and off-campus fields.
+Visiting sports facilities may signal certain life patterns, though patterns may differ between on-campus gyms and off-campus fields.
 I obtain my visiting records of sports facilities from [UT Recreational Sports](https://secure.rs.utexas.edu/store/index.php).
 I create a binary